SonarSonic/DrawingBotV3/docs/source/pfms.rst

  Sobel Power
         ``Values: Number (Safe Range: 0 -> 100)``

-        Similar to Edge Power but uses a Sobel Edge Filter instead of Canny Edge Detection, which results in less accurate edges and creates an exaggerated cartoonish quality on the plot
+        Similar to Edge Power but uses a Sobel Edge Filter instead of Canny Edge Detection, which results in less accurate edges and creates an exaggerated cartoonish quality on the plot.

         .. image:: images/style/sobel_power_comparison_v1.jpg